-CFMWS is responsible for administering NPP on behalf of the CDS and for delivering selected public morale and welfare programs, services, and activities to eligible members and their families on behalf of the Chief of Military Personnel.
+CFMWS is responsible for administering NPP on behalf of the CDS and for delivering selected public morale and welfare programs, services, and activities to eligible members and their families.
 Our mission is to enhance the morale and welfare of the military community, thus contributing to the operational readiness and effectiveness of the Canadian Armed Forces (CAF).

-With over 5,000 Staff of the NPF, Canadian Forces employees on bases, wings, units, and at headquarters in Ottawa, CFMWS operates with a fundamental principle in mind: the customer comes first.
+With over 4,000 Staff of the NPF, Canadian Forces employees on bases, wings, units, and at headquarters in Ottawa, CFMWS operates with a fundamental principle in mind: the customer comes first.
 In partnership with bases, wings, and units, we ensure that our customers, the CAF Regular and Reserve Force members, retired and former CAF members, military families, DND employees, NPF employees, Royal Canadian Mounted Police (RCMP) and Canadian Coast Guard personnel receive the morale and welfare programs, services, and activities they deserve.